Also available in: French

 Also consider your level of resistance to the cold and choose the best gloves or mittens according to your needs, heated mittens, or mittens and winter gloves made of leather or down, etc.

-2. Scarves and neckwarmers that keep out the chill
+2. Scarves and neckwarmers: winter accessories that keep out the chill

 Scarves, neckwarmers or balaclavas, the important thing is that the sensitive skin between your head and your heart remains warm.
 For high-intensity sports, select thin, breathable fabrics, and thicker materials like wool for more calm outings and low-intensity sports.